 Planning a trip is tedious enough; now add a complex rail system and umpteen rail passes to choose from and your head’ll start spinning in no time.
-And sure, in some cases a pass would make sense, like if you’re planning extensive inter-city travel, but sometimes its completely unnecessary.
+And sure, in some cases a pass would make sense, like if you’re planning extensive inter-city travel, but sometimes it’s completely unnecessary.

-√Answer 1: The obvious choice for your Tokyo-Kyoto trip is the one-way shinkansen ticket, saving you more than half of the JR Pass price tag.
+√ Answer 1: The obvious choice for your Tokyo–Kyoto trip is the one-way shinkansen ticket, saving you more than half of the JR Pass price tag.

 × Answer 2: While unlimited travel might seem like a steal, in this Tokyo-to-Kyoto case you’re not using the pass to its full potential and your money goes to waste.
 You would need to use the JR Pass for two or more inter-city trips to reap the savings.

-Why should I take the shinkansen?
+Why should I take the Shinkansen?

 There are a few reasons, one being that it’s a symbol of immense technological achievement.
 Another being that you value your time more than money, and would rather spend said time doing than traveling.
 The bullet train is convenience bliss: Tokyo to Kyoto in three hours or less.
 Compare that to an 8-hour bus ride or an all-day local train ride riddled with cumbersome transfers.
-(Plus all the leg room you get is bananas!)
+(Plus the amount of leg room you get is bananas!)

 Still not on board?
 Here are some fun facts to get you (loco)motivated:

--The shinkansen was introduced in time for the Tokyo Olympics in 1964.
+- The Shinkansen was introduced in time for the Tokyo Olympics in 1964.
 About 5.6 billion folks have taken a ride since.

--Maximum operating speed clocks in at 320 km/h (200 mph).
+- Maximum operating speed clocks in at 320 km/h (200 mph).

--There are 342 daily departures and 1323 seats per train.
+- There are 342 daily departures and 1323 seats per train.

 Try out the Shinkansen Fare Calculator now!